jawah/niquests/docs/user/advanced.rst

 connection will be reused, which can result in a significant performance increase (see `HTTP persistent connection`_).

-A Session object has all the methods of the main Requests API.
+A Session object has all the methods of the main Niquests API.

 Let's persist some cookies across requests::